dagargo/emu3fs/README.md

 ## Usage

-Once the module is inserted into the kernel (you might use `sudo modprobe emu3_fs`, you can mount the devices.
+Once the module is inserted into the kernel (you might use `sudo modprobe emu3_fs` for this), you can mount the devices.
 You have 2 options here.

 * Mount an EIII block device with `sudo mount -t emu3 device mountpoint`.